andreiliphd/carsten-glue-etl/README.md

 ============

 AWS Glue is a service for performing ETL tasks.
-It is not programming free, but it simplifies work of Data Engineer.
 There are four main components of AWS Glue:
 1. Crawler - build metadata for store and connectors.
 2. AWS Catalog - metadata store.
-3. Visual editor - much of the work for inserting data to into staging area has been done using this product.
+3. AWS Glue Studio - much of the work for inserting data to into staging area has been done using this product.
 4. ETL Jobs - that generates code.
 You need to adapt it to fit your needs, but it removes a lot of boilerplate coding.